TouchScreenTravels logo

 Visitors to Northwest Indiana and Northern Indiana can retrace some of his steps, including the Crown Point jail which held him – but only for a short time.
 Dillinger never made it to Goshen, but they were expecting him and built an interesting looking metal bunker near the courthouse – that's still there.

-Head on over to Koscuisko County to the the town of North Webster.
+Head on over to Koscuisko County to the town of North Webster.
 Hop aboard the Dixie, the oldest paddleboat in the state and take the tour of Webster Lake.
 It was at the old Yellow Banks Hotel, now torn down though you can still see some of the stone steps, where gangsters like Dillinger, Baby Face Nelson and Al Capone once stayed.

 Crown Hill Cemetery